pangolinjs/core/README.md

 Located in `src/assets`.<br>
 Output to `dev/assets` or `dist/assets`.

 All files and folders placed in `src/assets` will be copied to `dev/assets` or `dist/assets`.
-The distribution task compresses images.
+The distribution task minifies images with a lossless compressor.